OpenCerts/opencerts-documentation/docs/migrations/oa_cli_to_tvc_cli.md

 ## Step 8: Verify

 Once signed and rendered, verification works the same way it always did for your recipients — go to [opencerts.io](https://opencerts.io) and upload or drag in `signed_vc.json`.
-Verification for W3C VCs resolves your `did:web` identity and (if you set one up) checks your hosted status list automatically; no Document Store lookup is involved.
+Verification for W3C VCs resolves your `did:web` identity and (if you set one up) checks your hosted bitstring status list automatically; no Document Store lookup is involved.